gnodi/danf/doc/use/object.md

 };
 ```

-You just have to set the name of the extended interface in the `extends` parameters of the extender interface.
+You just have to set the name of the extended interface in the node `extends` of the extender interface.
 If `Object.isInstanceOf(computer, 'advancedComputer') === true` then `Object.isInstanceOf(computer, 'computer') === true`.

 Navigation